MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/build-real-time-dashboard-from-iothub.md

 # Build a real-time dashboard by streaming data from Azure IoT Hub

-If you have IoT devices that are connected to your Azure IoT Hub, you can ingest and transform your IoTHub data using Eventstream.
-In this tutorial, we walk you through the process of setting up an Eventstream to ingest real-time data from Azure IoT Hub to Kusto database.
+If you have IoT devices that are connected to your Azure IoT Hub, you can ingest and transform your IoT data using Eventstream in Microsoft Fabric.
+In this tutorial, we walk you through the process of setting up an eventstream to ingest real-time data from Azure IoT Hub to Kusto database.
 You learn to build a Power BI dashboard to monitor the health of your IoT devices in real time.

 [!INCLUDE [preview-note](../../includes/preview-note.md)]